 - Sheet pan method:Pre-heat oven to 425°F. Line two large sheet pans with parchment and set aside.

-- Toss the Brussels sprouts, butternut and red onion with the maple syrup, apple cider vinegar, cinnamon, nutmeg and salt PLUS one tablespoon of olive oil.
+- Toss the Brussels sprouts, butternut and red onion with the honey, apple cider vinegar, cinnamon, nutmeg and salt PLUS one tablespoon of olive oil.

 - Spread over the sheet pans evenly.